sguo6666/HSBC_submission/README.md

 # HSBC_submission

-##This is only used for code submission of HSBC online assessment
-##There are two questions in total.
+This is only used for code submission of HSBC online assessment.
+It has two questions in total.
 Each one has its own py.file